ChesneyJulian/code-refactor-seo/README.md

 ## Description

 This project was created with the intent of refactoring the HTML and CSS code of the Horiseon SEO website to increase search engine optimization, improve accessibility, and improve code efficiency.
-This was completed by utilizing a descriptive title,semantic elements, concise class selectors, alt texts for images, meta tags, and keywords.
+This was completed by implementing:
+- a descriptive title
+- an abbreviation tag
+- semantic elements
+- concise class selectors
+- alt texts for images
+- a meta description tag
+- keywords
+- DRY CSS
 ## Usage

 - Use the URL [https://chesneyjulian.github.io/code-refactor-seo/](https://chesneyjulian.github.io/code-refactor-seo/) to view the webpage.